Startup Definitions

 DeliverableA tangible outcome produced by a project, either internal or external.

-Demand GenerationThe focus on targeted marketing programs to drive awareness and interest in a company's products or services.
+Demand GenerationThe focus on targeted marketing programs to drive awareness and interest in a company's products.

 DeploymentIntroducing a new activity, procedure, or program to an organization.